 “What a lot of Americans remember is language as an academic pursuit,” says Marty Abbott, director of education for the American Council on the Teaching of Foreign Languages.
 “They learned a lot about a language, how to conjugate every irregular verb.
 Today, the emphasis is on developing students’ communications skills — what they can do with a language.
 That’s a radical departure.”

 But lots of students still aren’t getting this kind of language instruction.
 In most states, language class is an elective not required for graduation.
 Language teachers are in short supply nationwide.
-Language programs are in continual peril of being cut in financially strapped districts concerned about students’ test scores in reading, math or science – the subjects required to be tested under the No Child Left Behind law.
+Language programs are in continual peril of being cut in financially strapped districts concerned about students’ test scores in reading and math.

 “It’s still seen as an extra,” says veteran teacher Michele Stemler, who teaches Spanish in Portland, Ore.